appcod8/find8/README.md

 ## Usage

-1. Click the MetaverseSearch icon in your browser toolbar
+1. Click the Find8 icon in your browser toolbar
 2. Enter your search query
 3. Choose a search engine
 4. Hit "Search" — results open in a new tab